 - Lifeforce has been developing standard operating practices and data collection under a Marine Wildlife Monitoring and Enforcement Policy.
-In 2003, we organized a meeting of monitoring organizations. - Lifeforce is developing technology and methodology to reduce harm to wildlife caused by boat traffic.
-For example, we have tested the use of an arrow bar to stop and direct boats approaching orcas. - Lifeforce provides a Whale and Dolphin Hotline for public involvement in reporting sightings, stranding and harassment.
+In 2003, we organized a meeting of monitoring organizations.
+In 2008 we started a campaign to get funding for enforcement agencies. - Lifeforce is developing technology and methodology to reduce harm to wildlife caused by boat traffic.
+For example, we have tested the use of an arrow bar to stop and direct boats approaching orcas.
+We also have tested Stop/Yield traffic paddles. - Lifeforce provides a Whale and Dolphin Hotline for public involvement in reporting sightings, stranding and harassment.